 - Maintain satisfactory academic standing and performance and complete all University-designated graduation requirements for the MSW degree within University specified time frames

-- Complete their 2nd-year field placement in a Latinx-focused agency
+- Complete their second-year field placement in a Latinx-focused agency

-- Participate in up to 6 hours per month of LCOE-related community service, including mentoring an undergraduate student, participating in panels, and other outreach efforts
+- Participate in up to 6 hours per month of LCOEBH-related community service, including mentoring an undergraduate student, participating in panels, and other outreach efforts

 - Enroll in SOC WEL 298: Latinx Leadership Seminar (spring semester)

-- Participate in periodic program meetings with other stipend recipients and LCOE faculty/staff
+- Participate in periodic program meetings with other stipend recipients and LCOEBH faculty/staff

 - Complete pre- and post-tests and evaluation requirements